 Nightly before I retired to my room, I would linger in the comfortable Atlantis Bar and enjoy a glass of wine while writing my journal.
 I loved this convivial area of the hotel.
 The roaring fire in the fireplace, the live piano music, the gorgeous furnishings and the friendly Russian guests and service personnel made my evenings in the palace memorable.
 You know you are in a "special" hotel when you, as a solo traveler, can relax in the bar and feel comfortable.

 During the winter time, the low season when I visited the Taleon Imperial Hotel, several of the establishment's public areas were not open for service.
-Because I am a travel blogger, I had to explore these areas and take some photos.
 One of the hotel's most beautiful dining areas and library bar plus the rooftop, glass covered outdoor pool and spa were closed.
-Maybe this summer when I return to St Petersburg, I will have time to dine here.
+Maybe this summer when I return to St Petersburg, I will have time to experience these.

 Some additional facts about the Taleon Imperial hotel I need to share.
 The spa facilities found here are second to none in St Petersburg.
 In addition to the fully equipped gym area, the two spas offer an array of bath options.
 A Finish sauna, a banya, a Turkish hamam and a salt room are available, as well as, a of variety of massage treatments.
 A full-service beauty salon with cosmetic services is also housed in the hotel.
 Twenty-four hour butler service and complementary, daily breakfast are included in the room price.
 Last, I found the multi-lingual staff to be helpful and friendly.

-Feeling in a royal mood and the need to be pampered like a queen, travel to one of the most beautiful cities in the world, St Petersburg, and stay in a palace at the Taleon Imperial Hotel.
+Feeling in a royal mood and want to be pampered like a queen?
+Travel to one of the most beautiful cities in the world, St Petersburg, and stay in a palace at the Taleon Imperial Hotel.